Arcsle09/fcc-dbms-using-shell-scripting/README.md

 https://www.freecodecamp.org/learn/relational-database/

-I found the db development and advanced interesting to brush up the database development work.
+I found the db development and advanced Shell scripting to brush up the database development work.

 The below projects are completely independent and unguided with clear requirements: